TrossenRobotics/interbotix_xsarms_docs/docs/troubleshooting.rst

 This error message means that something went wrong when writing configurations to the EEPROM registers.
 This can typically be fixed by power-cycling the robot and re-launching the control software.
-It may have the same root cause as the `Incorrect status packet error
+It may have the same root cause as the :ref:`Incorrect status packet error
 <troubleshooting_incorrect_status_packet>` and could have the same solution.

 [WARN] Writing startup register values to EEPROM.